netmindz/AuroraDrop-LXP/README.md

 ## Introduction

 AuroraDrop creates and runs multiple random patterns based on audio input from your PC, and renders them in a sequenced, multi-parallelized, unpredictable flow.
 Thrown in are a few random effects, some image manipulations and complimentary fixed and re-active animations, also borrowed from the Jason's Auroa demo.

-AuroDrop currently works with HUB75 matrix panels, and now, at an experimental level, on standard LED strip based panels (though not quite as fast).
+AuroraDrop currently works with HUB75 matrix panels, and now, at an experimental level, on standard LED strip based panels (though not quite as fast).

 Details for wiring your ESP32 to a HUB75 panel can be found on mrfaptastic's ESP32-HUB75-MatrixPanel-I2S-DMA project page. https://github.com/witnessmenow/ESP32-i2s-Matrix-Shield